CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Plugin Meta Data
 ----------------

-By default, plugin meta data is collected by ``BasePlugin.generate_result_meta()`` method, which stores any python picklable value and display at notification or final report when ``-meta`` argument is used.
+By default, plugin meta data is collected through ``HealthStatus.meta`` method, which stores any python picklable value and display at notification or final report when ``-meta`` argument is used.
 Plugin developers may overwrite this method to develop custom meta data handling logic.

 Plugin Template